What you should do if you want to reach your sales goal

 The second thing is to set a student sales goal.
 Set an initial fair-share goal that you want everyone to reach.
 You will need to know how much each student needs to sell to reach your group goal.

 And third, set a high achiever goal that’s above the fair-share goal.
 Set a goal for those students who want a chance to win your additional incentives.
-A good round number may be 25 items, for example.
-Here's what to do:
+A good round number may be 25 items.

 1. Decide on an Additional Fundraiser Incentive